alkoclick/miniLifeSim/README.md

 # So they eat and poo.
 Anything else?
 They evolve!
 Using a modified genetic evolutionary algorithm, each child has a chance to change its diet or range of consumption (more evolutions on the way).
 Which is why after a while the system reaches a balance where there are enough members of every "kind" and they survive on other "kinds'" emissions

+# Why is everything public?
+So you can have a quick overview by selecting each object.
+Normally all the "State" classes would be private (and some backing fields too)